-This temple is of the great importance as the royal kings of Udaipur pray at this temple and the Maharana is called as the Shriji among the people.
+This temple is of the great importance as the royal kings of Udaipur pray at this temple and the Maharana is famous as the Shriji among the people.

 The image of Shrinathji is worth seeing and feeling the celestial beauty of the God.
-Images of two cows, a snake, a lion, two peacocks and a parrot by the god’s head are imprinted on the idol.
+Images of two cows, a snake, a lion, two peacocks and a parrot by the god’s head are there on the idol.
 People of Vaishnava community come in large numbers to visit this holy pilgrimage.

 The servant of these temples wear the clothes of the era of the kings and queens and serve Lord krishna as the beloved prince.
 Due to this reasons this temple is as ‘Haveli’ which means the big mansions of the wealthy merchants.
 There are beautiful and large paintings of the elephants, horses, maidens and doorkeepers on all the doorways.